Data Centers in Wellington

 Network & Connectivity Ecosystem

-Wellington functions as a sophisticated interconnection point for the nation’s public sector and a growing technology scene.
+Wellington functions as a sophisticated interconnection point for the public sector and a growing technology scene.

 Carrier Density & Carrier Neutrality: Carrier count: over 15.
-The market maintains a diverse ecosystem of 15–20 domestic and regional carriers as of December 2025.
-This density provides the redundancy necessary for high-stakes government and financial traffic.
+The market maintains a diverse ecosystem of 15β20 domestic and regional carriers as of January 2026.
+This density provides the redundancy needed for high-stakes government and financial traffic.

-Internet Exchange Points (IXPs): The WIX (Wellington Internet Exchange) enables efficient local peering, keeping domestic traffic from needing a round-trip to Auckland and reducing transit costs for local providers.
+Internet Exchange Points (IXPs): The Wellington Internet Exchange (WIX) enables efficient local peering and keeps domestic traffic from needing a round-trip to Auckland.
+This reduces transit costs for local providers and ensures better local performance.

-Bare Metal: High-performance physical compute is available from providers like Hivelocity, offering an alternative to virtualized environments for predictable workloads that require physical isolation as of December 2025.
+Bare Metal: High-performance physical compute is available from providers like Hivelocity.
+These services offer physical isolation for predictable workloads that require dedicated resources as of January 2026.

 Power Analysis